AlpBilgin/notes/ssh.md

 ###generate new key, github default

-ssh-keygen -t rsa -b 4096 -C "your_email@example.com" id_rsa.pub is the password to send to servers
+ssh-keygen -t rsa -b 4096 -C "your_email@example.com" id_rsa.pub is the password to register with servers

+###when working with bare metal serversprogrammatically send your ssh key

+ssh-copy-id -i ~/.ssh/id_rsa.pub username@serverurl

+this utility needs a way to auth an ssh tunnel.